 This to me goes beyond understanding.
 I did, however, discuss the ending of the book with my students at Mamaroneck High School after they had read it, and they had some interesting ideas.
 But Meursault is certainly the most enigmatic character in any book I have ever read, even more so than Raskolnikov in Dostoyevsky’s ‘Crime and Punishment’.
 I still today don’t understand his final words, but they fascinate me.

-And there was my hero, Bertolt Brecht.
-In 1966 Ammyn and I saw ‘The Caucasian Chalk Circle’, also at the Vivian Beaumont Theater.
-Brecht’s play was adapted by Eric Bentley.
+And then there was my hero, Bertolt Brecht.
+In 1966 Allyn and I saw ‘The Caucasian Chalk Circle’, also at the Vivian Beaumont Theater.
 It was directed by Jules Irving who had made it into a surrealistic play in which the actors wore masks.
 It is a play about love and possession and it has a clear Communist message.
 It is also a story about the fate of a child and for once, in a play by Brecht, has a happy ending.
 It was considered the best production by the company during that season.
 I will come back to Brecht in later chapters, with John in Berlin for example.

 Our dear friends Ted and Norma had seen it at ‘The Public Theater’ and were raving about it.
 So Allan and I saw it pretty soon after its premiere on Broadway.
 After all the additions and changes for the better, even Clive Barnes, the famous New York Times theater critic, raved about it with no reservations.
 It was a hit.
 It ran for 1750 performances and it made theater history.
 It played all over the world and Wikipedia says: “Hair has been performed in most of the countries of the world.
 After the Berlin Wall fell, the show traveled for the first time to Poland, Lebanon, the Czech Republic and Sarajevo – Phil Alden Robinson visited that city in 1996 and discovered a production of Hair there in the midst of the war.”